rangdevelopment/root-tracker/README.md

 Can work in other channels.

 # Features!
+- Optional support for all events (Roots, Saps, or Bees)
 - Timer that estimates the end of an event (120 seconds)
 - Silent adjustable warning before an event is likely to end so you don't waste time teleporting
 - Disable locations you don't have access to
 - Displays state of multiple locations at once
 - Stackable confirmations of a location
-- Roots, Saps, or Bees
-- Revive timers that ended early / accidentally
+- Revive timers that ended early or accidentally

 # Locations
 - North Sorcerer's Tower (Nmage)